First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away. Save $100 today with special Grant!

 Once you register, you will receive links to our online training videos, as well as an online lifeguard manual.
 These materials will cover various skills and techniques associated with CPR/AED and First Aid.
 You need to be familiar with and able to perform the skills shown in these materials.

 All our programs require the participants to practice and demonstrate their skills in and out of the water.
 You can find a full list of these swimming, rescue, and first aid skills below.
-Upon successful completion of this step, participants will obtain a Deep-Water Lifeguard certification as a titled Professional Lifeguard along with First Aid and CPR/AED for the Professional Rescuer.
-Per the new national standards, the certification will be valid for two years from the completion date.
+Upon completing this step, participants will obtain a Deep-Water Lifeguard certification as titled Professional Lifeguard and First Aid and CPR/AED for the Professional Rescuer.
+Per the new national standards, the certificate will be valid for two years from the completion date.

 - Complete the online final exam